-Winner of the First Prize at the 10th International Cesti Competition for Baroque Opera and the Grand Prix of the Concours international d’interprétation de la Mélodie Française de Toulouse, 2019, Grace Durham was born in London.
+Winner of the First Prize at the 10th International Competition for Baroque Opera Pietro Antonio Cesti Competition and the 2019 Grand Prix of the Concours international d’interprétation de la Mélodie Française de Toulouse, Grace Durham was born in London.

 She began her studies as a linguist, graduating with a First-Class Honours Degree in French and Italian from Clare College, Cambridge.
 The recipient of an Independent Opera Voice Scholarship, she continued her training as a singer at the Guildhall School of Music and Drama, the Royal Conservatoire of Scotland and the National Opera Studio.